 Currently, the Department of Art & Design offers the following undergraduate and graduate degrees: BFA in Studio Art, BFA in Graphic Design, BA in Studio Art, BA in Art History, MA in Studio Art, and MFA in Studio Art.

-The Slocumb Galleries has partnered with various units and departments within ETSU and the local communities such as the Mary B. Martin School of the Arts, the Office of the Dean at the College of Arts & Sciences, the School of Graduate Studies, Division of Theater and Dance, the Women's Studies Program, Office of Multicultural Affairs, Office of International Studies and Services, Fine & Performing Arts Program at the Honors College, the Department of Language and Literature, the Department of Communication, the Student Government Association, the Black Affairs Association, OITA Student Group, School of Continuing Studies, the Johnson City Area Arts Council and the Boys & Girls Club of Washington County, Nelson Fine Art Center, girls inc. foodtopia, the Urban Redevelopment Alliance (URA), Tennessee Crafts (formerly TACA), Kingsport Arts, Tennesseeans for the Arts, Tennessee Arts Commission among others.
+The Slocumb Galleries has partnered with various units and departments within ETSU and the local communities such as the Mary B. Martin School of the Arts, the Office of the Dean at the College of Arts & Sciences, the School of Graduate Studies, Division of Theater and Dance, the Women's, Gender, and Sexuality Studies, Office of Multicultural Affairs, Office of International Studies and Services, Fine & Performing Arts Program at the Honors College, the Department of Language and Literature, the Department of Communication, the Student Government Association, the Black Affairs Association, OITA Student Group, School of Continuing Studies, the Johnson City Area Arts Council and the Boys & Girls Club of Washington County, Nelson Fine Art Center, girls inc. foodtopia, the Urban Redevelopment Alliance (URA), Tennessee Crafts (formerly TACA), Kingsport Arts, Tennesseeans for the Arts, Tennessee Arts Commission among others.
 These partnerships and collaborations enables Slocumb Galleries to achieve its mission to provide access to contemporary art and promote the visual arts in the region.
 To all our partners and to the students and members of the community who visit the exhibitions and activities, we are indebted to you and you have our heartfelt appreciation and gratitude.

 - Karlota I. Contreras-Koterbay